KaixoCode/alterant_script/readme.md

 ## Loops
 Since most operations happen on entire buffers, you generally do not need loops.
 However, you still can write for-loops and while-loops if you need them.
 But keep in mind that these are extremely slow compared to simple buffer operations!
-But still, if you need something like a cummulative loop, you can still write them like this:
+But still, if you need them, you can still write them like this:

 ```
 for (index = 0; index < size; index = index + 1) {